5 Key Warehouse Performance Metrics for an Effective Operation

 1. Truck time at the dock

 One of the performance metrics to consider tracking is the truck time at the dock.
-It can help illuminate several issues, such as inadequate labor, low productivity, gauge utilization of the dock efficiency issues in infrastructure, and other processes (all these are KPIs to consider as well).
+It can help illuminate several issues, such as inadequate labor and low productivity, as well as gauge utilization of the dock and uncover efficiency issues in infrastructure and other processes (all these are KPIs to consider as well).

-By decreasing truck time at the dock and finding efficiencies in the process, there can be both cost savings and a boost in productivity.
+By decreasing truck time at the dock and finding efficiencies in the process, managers can gain both cost savings and a boost in productivity.

 2. Time from receiving to pick location